What is the reporting process?

 - any other interested parties

 You can complete the form anonymously but this could slow down the investigation because it may be harder for us to access relevant information.
 It also means we will be unable to let you know the investigation’s outcome.
-Generally, OPG does not identify the person who made a referral.
-However, if you wish to make an anonymous referral, you can either request a form to complete or you can complete the information required over the phone with the OPG Intake Officer.
+Generally, OPG does not identify the person who made a request for investigation.
+However, if you wish to make an anonymous request, you can either request a form to complete or you can complete the information required over the phone with the OPG Intake Officer.

 In regards to privacy of information, it is worth noting that the Public Guardian's power to obtain information has, at times, been seen by those who have a grievance against an attorney as a potentially convenient vehicle to obtain access to information to which they would not be entitled or to exert pressure on an attorney.
 However not only will such attempts not succeed, but any information gained by the Public Guardian in the course of an investigation is protected by confidentiality provisions and is not generally subject to Right to Information requests.
 Importantly, this includes not disclosing the name of the complainant or any identifying details to the parties.

-What happens to the referral form you send us?
+What happens to the request form you send us?

-We will review your referral form to establish if:
+We will review your request form to establish if:

 - there are reasonable grounds to assume that the adult has impaired decision-making capacity